Neurodivergent IB Learners: Surviving the DP Core

 Use structured templates for essay planning.
 A TOK essay plan with named sections gives learners a clear framework to work within.
 These sections include knowledge claim, counterclaim, examples from two Areas of Knowledge, and conclusion about implications.
 This is scaffolding, not simplification.

 Teach TOK words like any other subject's vocabulary.
 Terms such as "justified true belief" need direct instruction.
-Neurodivergent learners may grasp the ideas, but struggle with the jargon.
-Explicit vocabulary teaching is vital in TOK, as much as in languages (Smith, 2024).
+Neurodivergent learners can grasp the ideas but still struggle with the jargon.
+Explicit vocabulary teaching is vital in TOK, as much as in languages (Education Endowment Foundation, 2020).

 Practical adaptations for CAS:

 The IB allows access arrangements for learners with learning differences.
-Schools apply through the IB coordinator, providing supporting evidence.
-The IB might grant extra time (usually 25%), word processors, or breaks.
-Separate invigilation, readers, and scribes are also possible.
+Schools apply through the IB coordinator and provide supporting evidence.
+Standard extra time, often 25 percent, is mainly used in exams for timed written papers.
+Word processors, rest breaks, separate invigilation, readers and scribes can also be authorised when the evidence supports them.

-The conversation between the learning support team and the DP coordinator is the critical intervention point.
-In many IB schools, these teams operate in parallel with limited crossover.
-Learning support staff understand the learner's cognitive profile; DP coordinators understand the IB regulations.
-The schools where neurodivergent learners do best in the DP Core are those where these two teams collaborate from the start of Year 12, not when a crisis emerges in Year 13.
+The conversation between the learning support team and the DP coordinator is the highest impact point for intervention.
+In many IB schools, these teams work in parallel.
+Learning support staff understand the learner's cognitive profile, while DP coordinators understand IB regulations.

 A practical checklist for DP coordinators:

 Train EE supervisors in neurodivergent-aware mentoring.
-Most EE supervisors are subject specialists, not learning support staff.
-They may not know that a learner's failure to respond to an email or to bring their draft to a session is not disrespect or laziness but executive function difficulty.
-A one-hour briefing on ADHD, autism, and executive function for all EE supervisors each year changes the quality of support across the cohort.
+Most EE supervisors know their subject well, but they are not usually learning support staff.
+They may not realise that a missed email or draft often reflects executive function difficulty, not disrespect or laziness.
+A one-hour yearly briefing on ADHD, autism, anxiety and executive function can improve support across the cohort.

 Create a TOK scaffolding bank.
 Planning templates, worked examples, and annotated sample essays create a resource bank for learners.
 These tools help learners who struggle to create essay structure on their own.
 This is not giving them the answers; it is giving them the planning architecture.

-Apply for access arrangements early.
+Apply early for examination access arrangements.
 Start IB applications for Year 13 exams in Year 12 Term 1, not Year 13 Term 2.
-Apply existing exam arrangements to the TOK essay and Extended Essay submission, not just subject papers.
+For the TOK essay and Extended Essay, keep exam arrangements separate from coursework support managed by the school.

 Connect learning support to Core supervision from day one.
 The learning support SENCO and the DP coordinator should meet at the start of each year to review the neurodivergent cohort entering Year 12.
 Shared knowledge of each learner's profile, planned accommodations, and risk factors means that neither team is operating without the other's information.

 Start with three learners.
 Identify three neurodivergent learners in your current DP cohort who are most at risk in the Core.
-Look for the student who hasn't started their EE, one who disengages in TOK, and one whose CAS portfolio is empty.
+Look for the learner who has not started their EE, one who disengages in TOK and one whose CAS portfolio is empty.
 Sit with each of them individually and ask one question: what is the hardest part of this for you?

 Listen to the answer without reframing it into what you expected to hear.
 A learner who says "I don't know where to start with my EE" is telling you the forethought phase is not happening.
 A learner who says "TOK doesn't feel real to me" is telling you they need concrete anchors before abstraction.
 A learner who says "I hate doing CAS with my group" is telling you the social demands are the barrier, not the activities themselves.

 Then apply one strategy from this guide to each learner.
-For the EE learner: break the next two months into fortnightly micro-deadlines with defined deliverables.
-For the TOK learner: use the Perspective operation to reframe their next essay question in concrete terms.
-For the CAS learner: offer a solo option or a non-verbal reflection format.
-One strategy, applied consistently, is more useful than a thorough plan applied inconsistently.
+For the EE learner, break the next two months into fortnightly micro-deadlines with clear deliverables.
+For the TOK learner, use the Perspective operation to reframe their next essay question in concrete terms.
+For the CAS learner, offer a solo option or a non-verbal reflection format.

 227 citations